RTBHOUSE/google_groups_auth/README.md

 # Performance

-It seems that this configuration may be very slow because every reguest must be verified in google by asking it via API.
+It seems that this configuration may be very slow because every request must be verified in google by asking it via API.
-Dont't worry, only first request is verified, and result is saved to internal cache for 5 min (github.com/patrickmn/go-cache)
+Don't worry, the only first request is verified, and result is saved to internal cache for 5 min (github.com/patrickmn/go-cache)

 ```
 	// Create a cache with a default expiration time of 5 minutes, and which